 Now, the teacher has the students moving and generally doing the exercise.
 So she flips to any of the other flashcards.

-2) Give One Student a Personal Correction The teacher looks at her students and offers one individual an way to refine her movement.
+2) Give One Student a Personal Correction The teacher looks at her students and offers one individual a way to refine her movement.
 "Control your ribs."
 Clients love to feel like they are getting attention.
-Plus as a new teacher it's hard to remember to look at the clients when your trying to do so many other things.
+Plus as a new teacher it's hard to remember to look at the clients when you're trying to do so many other things.